Looking for some inspiration for where to travel in January? In this article, we share some amazing American National Parks to visit in January!

-At first glance, January might not look like a good month to travel to many American National Parks.
+At first glance, January might not look like a good month to travel to many U.S. National Parks.
 However, there are so many places that are absolutely great at this time of the year!
 Furthermore, after Christmas and New Years’ crowds disperse, this is one of the quietest months to travel.

 Whether you are looking for a winter break in the snow, cooler temperatures in order to explore rugged desert landscapes, or a real winter getaway in the sun, January can be a wonderful time to visit various U.S. National Parks.

 In this article, we feature an inspirational mix of a variety of National Parks that you can visit in January.
 From the wintery sceneries of Rocky Mountain National Park in Colorado, surreal landscapes of White Sands National Park in New Mexico, to dreamy beaches in the south – there’s truly something for everyone on this list.

 Good to know: For this inspirational post for National Parks to visit in January, we also asked the opinions of other travel writers.
 They share some of their favorite American National Parks that they visited in January and offer experience-based tips for your trip.
 We also included some of our personal suggestions.
 Take a look!

 PRO TIP: If you are visiting several National Parks, make sure to get an annual pass.
 It’s called America the Beautiful Pass and costs 80 USD for the whole family traveling in the same vehicle.
 It’s valid in all National Parks and 2,000 federal recreation sites across the United States for one year from the month of purchase.

 These are some nice National Parks to visit in January:

 - Where: Florida

 January is one of the best months to visit Florida and its stunning National Parks.
 So it will come as no surprise that we included quite a few places in Florida in our selection of the best National Parks to visit in January.